we-make-software/tech/README.md

 In the macro Run, I have parentheses.
 This lets me send text as a parameter.
 I will show you how later.
 I just want to show that we can send a parameter to a `#define`.
 In this case, we use `MODULE_DESCRIPTION`.
 I do this by writing `#description`, which turns the text into a string.
 This is called stringification.

+To make it short about define, I made two versions: Run and Void.
+As you see, Void is one line, and Run uses backslashes for macro newlines.
+But remember, there is not a big difference.
+It is just about reading.
+Which way is the fastest to read?